-The range of chapters each exam covers is given in the class schedule, which can be found at the end of this syllabus.
-If the class schedule is adjusted from what appears at the end of this document, it will be posted to D2L and there will be an announcement made in class.
-Make sure to check D2L regularly to ensure that you have an up-to-date class schedule.
+The range of chapters each exam covers is given in the course schedule, which can be found at the end of this syllabus.
+If the course schedule is adjusted from what appears at the end of this document, it will be posted to D2L and there will be an announcement made in class.
+PLEASE pay attention to all in-class announcements to make sure you know what chapters the exam will be on, and check D2L regularly to make sure you have an up-to-date course schedule.
 You will be responsible for knowing what chapters will be covered on an exam, and when it is.